Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-01-05-Task-Submission-2.md

 ### Pre-requisites:

-- A VM/server for hosting the Consul web UI.
+- A VM/server for hosting the Consul web UI. <!-- break -->

 **Note**: *I am using GCP Compute-Engine VM instances for my solution*.